Self-Funded Health Plans

 Claims data is a vital part to any hybrid funded health plan.
 It allows you to determine your business's claims history, to be able to properly plan a cost containment strategy with your benefit consultant for years ahead.

-A captive is a collection of like-minded midsized employers that come together for the purpose of sharing risk and purchasing power as it relates to healthcare spending.
-Captive members save money on stop-loss insurance by pooling together and often see a return of premium with favorable claims experience, since each member of the company becomes a part-owner of the captive.
+Captives and consortiums are collections of like-minded midsized employers that come together for the purpose of sharing risk and purchasing power as it relates to healthcare spending.
+Members save money on stop-loss insurance by pooling together and often see savings with favorable claims experience.